• Skip to primary navigation

 It is also great drizzled over roasted vegetables.
 Try it as a dipping sauce for Crispy Smashed Fingerling Potatoes, Potato Latkes, or roasted cauliflower.

 This recipe is also wonderful in an Israeli salatim appetizer spread.
-Serve with Moroccan Carrot Salad, Israeli Salad (tomato and cucumber), and Laffa bread.
+Serve with Moroccan Carrot Salad, Israeli Salad (tomato and cucumber), Matbucha (tomato and red pepper dip), or Laffa flatbread.

 Once the sauce is chilled, it will thicken up.
-A thicker sauce is perfect as a dip for crudite of fresh vegetables or for chips.
+A thicker sauce is perfect as a dip with a crudités vegetable platter and chips.

 Make Ahead and Storage